0n0w1c/BigPinkEraser/readme.md

 #### Beta release!

-A selection tool that removes entities in a selected area, including those pesky invisible entities.
+A selection tool that removes entities from the selected area, including those pesky invisible entities.

 Eco-friendly, does not destroy: